 This is my favourite Christmas song.
 I’m always recommending it to people on Instagram when someone asks for a Christmas song to listen too.
 It’s so different to anything else and something people have normally not heard before.
 They have a more polished version on their Christmas album and it never fails to bring me great joy.
 It is five Christmas songs all rolled up into one great big fabulous Christmas spectacular.
 If I could only have one Christmas song, this would be it.

 My favourite Christmas album of theirs is Christmas Cheers.
 Every song is fantastic but alongside “12 Days of Christmas”, “The Christmas Can-Can” and their Mission Impossible style “We Three Kings” are also favourites of mine.
-Buy the album here from Amazon, if fact, buy all their albums, they are so good.
+Buy or stream the album, if fact, buy all their albums, they are so good.

 The Texan a cappella group Pentatonix have so many great songs.
 I would say the songs they do are more traditional and in particular they do beautiful versions of Christmas carols.
 Their versions have lots of vocal bass and percussion which I love.
 I find their music very rich and evocative, lovely background music to any Christmas activity and really good music to have on whilst you are eating.

-I have two of their Christmas albums, A Pentatonix Christmas (link here) and That’s Christmas to me (link here).
-They have so many great tracks it’s hard to pick my favourites.
+I have two of their Christmas albums, A Pentatonix Christmas and That’s Christmas to Me.
+They have loads many great tracks so it’s hard to pick favourites.
 “Dance of the Sugar Plum Fairy” is epic.
 They also do beautiful versions of my two favourite carols “Hark!
 The Herald Angels Sing” and “O Come, All Ye Faithful”, so I have to pick them.
 Finally, their original songs “That’s Christmas to me” and “Good to be bad” are also songs you should check out.

 For those of you who have made it this far.
 I’ve got a bonus a cappella treat for you.
 I have no doubt that my love for a cappella groups stems largely from my love for Epcot, Disneyworld; one of my favourite places in the world.
 Where The Voices of Liberty, an a cappella group, perform in the American adventure pavilion.
 Look them up on YouTube singing “Let it go” and “This is me”.
 Also make time in your schedule if you ever go to Disney to see them live, they are amazing.
 Of course over the Christmas season they sing beautiful carols, you can find these on YouTube too.